vasylenko/devdosvid.blog/cv/cv.md

 About
 --------------------
-I am an engineer and a team-lead.
+I am a team leader and an engineer.
 I am passionate about technologies and team management, have a broad engineering background, and love developing great people, great teams, and great products.\

 Certified: AWS Solutions Architect Associate, Terraform Associate.

 Professional Experience
 --------------------
 July 2020 – present
-:   ### [Instructor](https://kharkiv.ithillel.ua/coaches/sergey-vasilenko) in Hillel IT School (part-time)
+:   ### Instructor in "Hillel" IT School (part-time)

-    I am doing my best in teaching engineers how to master the DevOps approach, methodology, and tools.
+    I am doing my best in teaching engineers how to master the DevOps methodology, approach, and tools.

 Mar 2017 – June 2020
 :   ### Team leader – "ITCraft"